Loomeh/LinuxAutosplitter/README.md

 # WARNING: This repo is deprecated!
-Go [here](https://github.com/wins1ey/LinuxAutoSplitter)!
+Development has moved to [LibreSplit](https://libresplit.loomeh.is-a.dev)!

 # LinuxAutosplitter